 On our most recent trip to Disney World we even saw the castle magically lit up at night like I’ve never seen it before.

 We have also visited Disneyland in California where Sleeping Beauty’s Castle is the focal point of the park.
 The girls were just as excited to see this castle as they each had been the first time that they saw Cinderella’s Castle.

 We recently visited Disneyland Paris where there is another version of Sleeping Beauty’s castle (known in French as Le Château de la Belle au Bois).
 There was quite a bit of construction around the castle as the park was preparing to celebrate it’s 20th birthday, however we managed to get a couple of good photos by maneuvering a bit to find a better vantage point.

 While discussing our trip to Disneyland Paris, I let it slip that there are also Disney parks in Tokyo and Hong Kong and that one is under construction in China.
 Emma has now decided that one of our travel goals is to visit all of the Disney parks so it might not be long before we add a couple more castles to our photo collection!

 Thanks to Debs at Focused on the Magic for hosting Disney Wordless Wednesday.
-Click on the button below to hop to the other participating blogs.

 Have you liked our Facebook page yet?
 I post articles from the blog there as well as photo albums from our travels and other travel news.
 Or, if you prefer, you can subscribe to the free RSS feed or sign up for an email subscription to keep up-to-date on our travel adventures.